galaxyproject/galaxy-helm/README.md

   existing database.

 * v6 chart also changes the default uid of the system Galaxy user.
-Previously this uid was 101, which is a privileged uid and has caused conflicts.
+Previously this uid was 101, which is a system reserved uid and can cause conflicts with system installed packages.
 Starting with v6, the default uid is 10001.
 This value needs to be matched between the container and the chart, and during this transition period, there is a dedicated galaxy-min image that uses the new uid.
 This image is available at